roboll/helmfile/README.md

 The `selector` parameter can be specified multiple times.
 Each parameter is resolved independently so a release that matches any parameter will be used.

-`--selector tier=frontend --selector tier=backend` will select all the charts
+`--selector tier=frontend --selector tier=backend` will select all the charts.

 In addition to user supplied labels, the name, the namespace, and the chart are available to be used as selectors.
 The chart will just be the chart name excluding the repository (Example `stable/filebeat` would be selected using `--selector chart=filebeat`).